renatoleme/TEpci_Coq/README.md

 In _On the unity of logic_, J.-Y. Girard asks whether is it possible to handle the well-known distinction between "classical" and "intuitionistic" not through a change of system, but through "a change of formulas."
 While considering different but related thoughts, Krauss figured that, with the adequated ground, such a system would offer a "constructively valid refinement of classical reasoning.''
 Interestingly enough, this pluralist glimpse of paradise would be feasible, according to him, with a simple notational movement "(...) to distinguish between two different kinds of logical operators requires some additional effort.
 However, this effort is only notational."

-This repository contains our implementation of the Ecumenical tableaux for classical and intuitionistic propoositional logic on Coq.
+This repository contains our implementation of the Ecumenical tableaux for classical and intuitionistic propositional logic on Coq.
 The system is described in [1].

 ## Special $\alpha$

 Special $\alpha$ nodes hide every $F$-signed of its list of predecessors.
-Is the case of $F$-i_negation and $F$-i_implication.
+Is the case of $F_i$ negation and $F_i$ implication.

 ## Special $\beta$

 Special $\beta$ nodes create checkpoints.
-Is the case of $F$-i_disjunction.
+Is the case of $F_i$ disjunction.

 ## Checkpoint